Artificial Turf

 For that same 500 square foot front yard:

 DIY total: $3,000–$4,000 in materials, rentals, disposal — plus 7–10 days of your time.
-If you're comfortable with manual labor and willing to accept some quality compromises, the cash savings are real.

 When DIY Actually Makes Sense